artizirk/inputpipe/README.md

 ## Contents

-### src:
-  Source for inputpipe-server and inputpipe-client
+_src/_: Source for inputpipe-server and inputpipe-client

 ## Server setup